julelang/manual/src/types/index.md

 # Types
-Types and type manuplation in Jule.
+Types and type manipulation in Jule.